 Tufts wanted to create a village where people of all means could afford to visit.
 He knew their needs would be varied, so he decided to build an assortment of private cottages, rooming houses and hotels.
 By December of 1895, Tufts had built the Holly Inn and more than 25 cottages.
 By 1901, The Carolina Hotel and many other cottages had been built, along with department stores, a fire department and livery stable.
 Eventually market gardens, a laundry, poultry and dairy farms were completed.
 Most of the main buildings of The Village are still in existence and can be toured today.

 -Credit: Pinehurst: Golf, History, and The Good Life by Audrey Moriarity

 Learn about Pinehurst’s rich history and enjoy the charm of The Village with a complimentary historic walking tour.
 Guests will get a flavor of village culture, the early hotels, cottages and commercial buildings that have been an integral part of Pinehurst for more than a century.
 Inquire about guided and self-guided Village Walking Tours at the Resort Services desk.
-There is a also a Walking Tour book available for purchase in the Newsstand of the Carolina Hotel.
+There is a also a Walking Tour book available for purchase in The Pinehurst Gift Shop of the Carolina Hotel.

 The Tufts Archives

 Located within The Given Library, across from The Holly Inn, is the Tufts Archives, which displays the rich heritage and history of Pinehurst.
 On exhibit are original maps of Donald Ross’s courses, photos of The Village since 1895 and various artifacts from the founders of the Village.
 Visitors will also find James W. Tufts’ original marble and silver 19th century Soda Fountain machine and more than 125,000 historic images.
 Also on display are the original drawings of The Village by Frederick Law Olmsted.